 Invite guest in from the cold with an offering of warming natural blended tea.
 Served from a tray of wellness inducing scented candles it's the perfect way to warm the hearts and souls of seasonal guests.
 Team alongside a decorative display of natural foliage to enhance the holistic experience.

 23. Add opulence with a touch of gold

 Don’t be afraid of a little bling!
 From soft, aged tones to brassy and rich bronze shades, gold adds warmth and elegance.
 It’s a no-brainer at Christmas, but gold can be used as an accent colour all year round to lift and finish a simple room scheme

-4. Decorate with wreathes and garlands
+24. Welcome with wreaths and garlands

 Greet guests with a sparkly scene.
-Put on a wonderful wintery welcome in a hallway with snow-frosted wreaths, garlands and mini trees.
+Put on a wonderful wintery welcome in a hallway with snow-frosted wreaths, garlands and mini Christmas trees.
 Go for a cool, contemporary look.

 Choose decorations in icy shades of grey and steel, with a hint of Scandi style.
 Arrange frosted sprigs all along a console table, keep the look fresh and green, and spruce up decorations made from natural materials.

 25. Make a statement with paper lanterns on a bannister